 1. Legal Analysis, Writing, and Skills

-2. Elective choices include such courses as Constitutional Criminal Procedure, Copyright Law, and Legal Profession, among others.
+2. Elective choices include such courses as Constitutional Criminal Procedure, Copyright Law, and Legal Profession

-3. PLEAS and the Part-Time Day Program have Fall or Spring options for these courses.
+3. Part-Time Day/PLEAS Program students have Fall or Spring options for these courses.

-4. If not taken as an elective in the second year (required for graduation)
+4. If not taken as an elective in second year (required for graduation).

 5. Students must take a minimum of six credit hours of coursework that has been specifically approved and designated as meeting the Experiential Requirement.

 6. At the end of the second year, students with a GPA of at least 3.33 in subjects tested on the bar exam may opt out

 7. For part-time students, the bar-tested courses used to calculate the opt-out eligibility GPA include: Contracts I/II, Criminal Law, Civil Procedure I/II, Torts, Property, Constitutional Law I/II